craigfrancis/framework/framework/0.1/doc/introduction.md

 If you are running the website in [development mode](../doc/setup/debug.md), PHP Prime will add some notes to explain how it searches for the controller.

-In this example the controller just adds a [unit](../doc/setup/units.md):
+In this example, the controller could add a [unit](../doc/setup/units.md):

 	/app/controller/contact.php